 Streaming via AirPlay is supported at 30fps, but this depends on the bandwidth available on your network.
 When casting video content, the video timecode progress bar might not be reflected.

 If a presenter quits the YouTube app while casting, they will need to go back into the YouTube app to stop the casting, or they will need to disconnect and reconnect via AirPlay.
 YouTube connectivity might also be interrupted when streaming a video that contains commercials.
-There is no current solution for this behaviour.
-When skipping through videos, the connection might be interrupted by long buffering time.
+There is no current solution for this behavior.
+When skipping through videos, the connection might be interrupted by a long buffering time.
 If the stream is stuck on buffering, try to stop and restart casting.